-The council paid Suez Recycling and Recovery UK Ltd £17.3m (£19.5m in 2019/20) for waste collection and disposal services provided by under a service concession contract (see Note 32 for more details).
+The council paid Suez Recycling and Recovery UK Ltd £17.9m (£17.3m in 2020/21) for waste collection and disposal services provided by under a service concession contract (see Note 32 for more details).

-COVID-19 has had a significant financial impact in 2020/21.
-The council received £28.2m specific grants and £81.8m general non ring-fenced government grants which are detailed in Note 28.
-In addition, £66.4m has been transferred to a S31 grant earmarked reserve relating to exceptional Government grant income in 2020/21 which will be released to offset the consequential Collection Fund deficits in future years.
+COVID-19 continued to have a significant financial impact in 2021/22.
+The council received £19.1m specific grants and £6.5m general non-ring-fenced government grants which are detailed in Note 28.
+In addition, £66.4m has been released from the S31 grant earmarked reserve set up in 2020/21 relating to exceptional Government grant income in 2020/21 released to offset the consequential Collection Fund deficits in 2021/22.

 The council has made judgements about whether it is acting as principal or agent in relation to COVID-19 grant receipts.
 Where the council is acting as principal, the grants receivable and associated expenditure have been recognised in the Comprehensive Income and Expenditure account (CIES).
 Where the council is deemed to be acting as Agent the relevant amounts are excluded from the CIES.
-Agency transactions include; Small Business and Retail, Hospitality and Leisure grants (£37.2m) and Local Restrictions Support grants to businesses - including closed business lockdown grants and wet led pubs grants (£18.1m).
+For completeness Agency transactions are listed in Note 28.